jakemcc/jakemccrary.com/source/_posts/2015-05-02-put-the-last-commands-run-time-in-your-bash-prompt.markdown

 Most of the below code is taken straight from a post on [Stack Overflow](http://stackoverflow.com/a/1862762/491871).
-It has been slightly modified to support having mutltiple commands in your `$PROMT_COMMAND` variable.
+It has been slightly modified to support having multiple commands in your `$PROMPT_COMMAND` variable.
 Below is a minimal snippet that could be included in your `.bashrc`.

 ``` bash